Yordan Alvarez Player Props: Astros vs. Twins

 Yordan Alvarez At The Plate

-- Alvarez has a double, two home runs and four walks while hitting .320.
+- Alvarez has nine hits, which is best among Houston hitters this season, while batting .310 with four extra-base hits.

-- Among qualifying batters, he ranks 58th in batting average, while his on-base percentage ranks 41st and he is 33rd in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 60th, his on-base percentage ranks 44th, and he is 20th in the league in slugging.

-- Alvarez has had a base hit in six of seven games this year, and multiple hits once.
+- He has hit a long ball in 37.5% of his games this season, and 8.6% of his plate appearances.

-- In seven games played this season, he has gone deep in two of them.
+- In six games this year (75.0%), Alvarez has picked up an RBI, and in three of those games (37.5%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- In three games this season (42.9%), he has scored, including multiple runs twice.
+- In four games this year (50.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.